alibaba/butterfly/docs/en-US/canvas.md

       position: [],        // limit endpoint position ['Top', 'Bottom', 'Left', 'Right'],
       linkableHighlight: true,// point.linkable method is triggered when connecting, can be highlighted
       limitNum: 10,        // limit the number of anchor connections
-      expendArea: {        // when the anchor point is too small, the connection hot zone can be expanded.
+      expandArea: {        // when the anchor point is too small, the connection hot zone can be expanded.
         left: 10,
         right: 10,
         top: 10,